ddnexus/pagy/docs/how-to.md

 <%== pagy_nav(@pagy) %>
 ```

-**Notice**: the [extras](extras.md) add a few other helpers that you an use the same way, in order to get added features (e.g. bootstrap compatibility, responsiveness, compact layouts, etc.)
+**Notice**: the [extras](extras.md) add a few other helpers that you can use the same way, in order to get added features (e.g. bootstrap compatibility, responsiveness, compact layouts, etc.)

 | Extra                              | Helpers                                                |
 | ---------------------------------- | ------------------------------------------------------ |